 - Dear Mr./Ms. First name + Last Name (or the department you are applying to, more details will follow)

 - Content (this will be explained in more details)

 - Sincerely, (or similar)

 - Your Name/Signature

-In the Cover Letter, you can show your personality and add more explanations about your hard skills, expertise and raw data in your résumé.
+In the Cover Letter, you can show your personality and add more explanations about your hard skills & soft skills, expertise and raw data in your resume.